jamestiotio/smart-classroom/README.md

 ```

 Login to our Zoom account on the popped-up browser that appeared.
 Do take note that access tokens expire after 1 hour.

+> If signing in using a Google account, ensure that less secure app access is allowed [here](https://myaccount.google.com/lesssecureapps).
+If access into the Google account is still not allowed, try opening up a new window and log into [this webpage](https://accounts.google.com/o/oauth2/v2/auth/oauthchooseaccount?response_type=code&redirect_uri=https%3A%2F%2Fdevelopers.google.com%2Foauthplayground&client_id=407408718192.apps.googleusercontent.com&scope=email) first before going back to the Zoom website to try logging in using the specified Google account again.
+The `client_id` specified in the URL is of Google's OAuth 2.0 Playground service.

 ##### Zoom Live Stream Data